YueYuSJTU/RL_model/README.md

 ## State and Action Space

-JSBGym's environments have a continuous state and action space.
+jsbgym_m's environments have a continuous state and action space.
 The state is a 11-tuple:

  ```python
 (name='position/h-sl-ft', description='altitude above mean sea level [ft]', min=-1400, max=85000)